mariusares/RoboFarm/README.md

 # RoboFarm
 RoboFarm Grenhouse, Irrigation and Poultry Farm with Arduino and Raspberry Pi

-The php GUI is on Romanian language.
+The php GUI (html folder) is on Romanian language.
 Would be translated at some stage (too bussy nowdays).

 The sql file contains the MySQL/MariaDB SQL database structure